Madarao Mountain Resort Snow Report

 Snow Quality 20%

-fraction of snowfall days where ERA5 daily mean temperature ≤ −5°C at resort elevation, used as a proxy for high snow-to-liquid ratio / dry powder (Kuchera & Ely 2004).
-ERA5 temperature is lapse-rate corrected to each resort's mid-point elevation for comparability.
-Full vertical profiles are not available; surface temperature is an approximation.
+fraction of snowfall days where ERA5 daily mean temperature ≤ −5°C at resort elevation, a proxy for dry, high snow-to-liquid-ratio powder (Kuchera & Ely 2004).
+ERA5 temperature is lapse-rate corrected to each resort's mid-point elevation.
+Surface temperature is an approximation of the full vertical profile.

 Conditions 15%